williamiommi/sanity-plugin-i18n-fields/README.md

 - Sanity v3 plugin
 - Field Level Localization for the following Sanity types: `string`, `text` and `number`
 - Optional UI (slider or dropdown)
-- Locale visibility by role
+- Locale visibility by user roles
-- Locale readonly by role
+- Locale readonly by user roles
 - Object Validation
 - Customization available not only at plugin level but also at instance level.
 <br />